An almost sure KPZ relation for SLE and Brownian motion: Introduction

 \subsubsection{Acknowledgements}

 E.G.\ was supported by the U.S. Department of Defense via an NDSEG fellowship.
 N.H.\ was supported by a fellowship from the Norwegian Research Council.
 J.M.\ was partially supported by DMS-1204894.
 Part of this work was carried out during the Random Geometry semester at the Isaac Newton Institute, Cambridge University, and the authors would like to thank the institute and the organizers of the program for their hospitality.
-The authors would also like to thank Peter M\"orters, Scott Sheffield, and Xin Sun for helpful discussions.
+The authors would also like to thank Peter M\"orters, Scott Sheffield, and Xin Sun for helpful discussions and an anonymous referee for helpful comments on an earlier version of this paper.